Linus4/eldritchinstinct/README.md

 and unexplained.
 They will run from delusional cultists, hide from stalking shadows and face terrifying monstrosities.
 And they will change - through encounters with the unnatural forces of the Mythos and the limits of their own Humanity.
-The game was designed to run longer Call of Cthulhu scenarios and campaigns using streamlined rules with great mechanics adapted from all kinds of roleplaying games while following the axioms of the old school style as described by Ben Milton, Steven Lumpkin and David Perry in the Principia Apocrypha.
+The game was designed to run longer scenarios and campaigns using streamlined rules while following the axioms of the old school style as described by Ben Milton, Steven Lumpkin and David Perry in the Principia Apocrypha.
 Written by Linus Weber.